WELCOME TO KS2 AND YEAR 3

 The Anglo-Saxons … How Dark were the Dark Ages?

 Happy New Year and Welcome back to our Spring Term 2020!

 I hope you all had a wonderful and peaceful Christmas and are all ready and eager to get back to learning!
-We are travelling further back through time in an exciting prehistoric adventure to the Stone Age, in our topic called …
+We are travelling a little further back through in time to an exciting new adventure in Anglo-Saxon Times!

 Topics this term:

-Our cross-curricular topic is The Stone Age to The Iron Age so we will be incorporating many areas into this exciting work.
+Our cross-curricular topic is The Anglo-Saxons …How Dark were the Dark Ages?
+So we will be incorporating many areas into this exciting work.

 We will be examining and analysing many different types of texts in English, and using good models of writing to inspire us to create our own.
 We will read factual books, fictional stories and famous poetry such as the epic ‘Beowulf’.
 We will extend our vocabulary and increase our fluency in reading through ‘The Sheep-Pig’ and Paddington.
 These texts will fire the children’s imagination and inspire creativity!